tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 INTRODUCTION TO NGS DATA EXERCISES
 ==================================

-For these exercises we will use exome capture data from the Peruvian mimic poison dart frog, *Ranitomeya imitator*, which were sequenced to an average depth of 14x.
-The poison frog NGS data we mapped to a *de novo* exome assembly.
+For these exercises we will use exome capture data from the Peruvian mimic poison dart frog, *Ranitomeya imitator*, mapped to a *de novo* exome assembly.
+The average sequencing depth of samples in this dataset is 14x.
 <br>

 ![imitator_morphs](../images/imitator.png)

 <br>
-We will also use whole genome sequencing data from the African cichlid fish *Astatotilapia calliptera*, which were sequenced to a median depth of 5.7x.
-The cichlid NGS data were mapped to a chromosome-level *A. calliptera* assembly.
+We will also use whole genome sequencing data from the African cichlid fish *Astatotilapia calliptera* mapped to a chromosome-level *A. calliptera* assembly.
+These samples were sequenced to an average depth of 5.7x.

 <br><br>

 <img src="https://github.com/tplinderoth/Copenhagen-Popgen-Course/blob/main/images/calliptera.png" width="50%">